Demographics of Mozambique: Ethnic groups

 Mozambique's major ethnic groups encompass numerous subgroups with diverse languages, dialects, cultures, and histories.
 Many are linked to similar ethnic groups living in inland countries.

-The estimated 4 million Makua are the largest ethnic group of the country and are dominant in the northern part of the country — the Sena and Shona (mostly Ndau and Manyika) are prominent in the Zambezi valley, and the Shangaan (Tsonga) dominate in southern Mozambique.
+The estimated 4 million Makua are the largest ethnic group of the country and are dominant in the northern part of the country — the Sena and Shona (mostly Ndau and Manyika) are prominent in the Zambezi valley, and the Tsonga dominate in southern Mozambique.
 Other groups include Makonde, Yao, Swahili, Tonga, Chopi, and Nguni (including Zulu).
 The country is also home to a growing number of white residents, most with Portuguese ancestry.
 During colonial rule, European residents hailed from every Mozambican province, and at the time of independence the total population was estimated at around 360,000.
 Most vacated the region after independence in 1975, emigrating to Portugal as retornados.
 There is also a larger mestiço minority with mixed African and Portuguese heritage.
-The remaining non-Blacks in Mozambique are primarily Indian Asiatics, who have arrived from Pakistan, Portuguese India, and numerous Arab countries.
+The remaining non-Blacks in Mozambique are primarily Indian Asiatics, who have arrived from Pakistan, Portuguese India, and numerous Arab descents.
 There are various estimates for the size of Mozambique's Chinese community, ranging from 1,500 to 12,000 As of 2007.